How Running Starts Can Leave Your Reader Behind

 How can you spot running starts?

 You are likely used to seeing running starts, so you may have difficulty spotting this construction in your writing.
-Take advantage of the “Find” feature in your writing software.
-Search for each type of construction and revise the sentence to remove it.
+Take advantage of the “Find” feature in your writing software to search for “there” and “it.”
+Then revise the sentence to ensure that you have a clear subject or referent.

 Want free tools and templates to help you enhance your scientific and medical writing?
 Get access to our free writing toolkit!